-In order to effectively manage contacts, it’s useful to be able to make overviews through queries.
-You can find a summary of the capabilities below.
+In order to manage contacts efficiently, it’s useful to be able to make overviews through queries.
+You can find a summary of the options below.

-The contacts finder is opened by hovering over the Contacts tab in the navigation menu and clicking on “Search Contacts…”.
+Open the contacts finder by hovering over the “Contacts” icon in the navigation menu and clicking “Search Contacts…”.

 Searching for Contacts§

-In the contacts finder, you can search by typing (part of) the name in the search field.
+In the contacts finder, you can search by typing (part of) their name in the search field.
 Start the search by using Enter or by clicking the magnifying glass next to the search field:

-You can open the contact inspector by double-clicking on a record in the results table or by choosing “Show Info” from the context menu (the menu that is opened by right-clicking on the row).
+- You can open the contact inspector by double-clicking a row in the results table or by choosing “Show Info” from the context menu (the menu that opens when right-clicking the row).

-contact you can also search in other scopes, namely
+- You can also search within other scopes, namely

-contact link.
-In that case, you must explicitly enter these scopes.
+contactlink.
+In that case, you do have to enter these scopes explicitly.

 Filters in the Contacts Finder§

-There are two different filters available in the contacts finder with which you can limit the query results: a filter for the contact type and a filter based on the owner of the contact.
+There are two different filters available in the contacts finder that allow you to limit the query results: a filter for the contact type and a filter based on the owner of the contact.

-The filter for the contact type – people, organizations or links – is handy when you are only interested in seeing certain types of contacts in your query results (for example only organizations and links).
-This filter is set in the menu on the left side of the search field.
-By activating or deactivating a contact type, this type will or will not be included in the query results.
+- The contact type filter is useful if you only want to see certain types of contacts in your query results, for example only organizations and links.
+You set this filter in the drop-down menu on the left side of the search field.
+By selecting or deselecting a type, this type will or will not appear in the query results.

 Working with the Query Results§

-People, organizations and links are all displayed in the query results.
-You can recognise organizations and links by their specific icons (an office building for organizations and a chain-link for links).
-People who are a human resource or a user also have a specific icon (an ‘H’ in a green circle for human resources and a silhouette of a person for users).
+People, organizations and links all appear in the query results.
+You can recognize organizations and links by their specific icons (an office building for organizations and a chain link for links).
+People who are also a human resource or a user also have a specific icon (an “H” in a green circle for human resources and a silhouette of a person for users).

-You can make the links of people and organizations visible by clicking on the triangle in the second column; the links will be displayed in a list in an extra row below.
+You can display the links of people and organizations by clicking the triangle in the second column.
+You will then see the links in a list in an extra row below it.

 You can sort query results by the column of your choice.
 Columns can be added, deleted and shifted around.
 To add or delete multiple columns simultaneously, click the ‘+’ icon in the top-right of the table.
-This opens a popover where the visible columns are checked.
-You can check the columns that you want to add and uncheck the columns that you want to delete.
-To find a certain field quickly, you can enter its name in the search field; the fields in the list will be limited to those that match your query.
-Then click on “Apply Changes”.
+This opens a popover where the visible columns are selected.
+You can select the columns that you want to add and deselect the columns that you want to remove.
+To find a certain field quickly, you can enter its name in the search field.
+That way, you limit the fields in the list to those that match your query.
+Next, click “Apply Changes”.

 Managing Contacts in the Contacts Finder§

-You can also link a person with an existing organization via the option “Link with Person…” or “Link with Organization…”, depending on whether you selected a person or an organization.
+Link a contact to another contact using the “Link with person…” or “Link with organization…” action, depending on whether you’ve selected a person or an organization.